epinio/epinio/docs/howtos/development.md

 ### Install Epinio

-The following make target will use the helm-chart form the git submodule directory, to install Epinio on the cluster:
+The following make target will use the helm-chart from the git submodule directory, to install Epinio on the cluster:

 ```